How do I remove Calcium deposits from my tiles?

 Method 4 - Lemon juice

 Lemon juice is another active ingredient for tile cleaning including mosaic tiles.
 You can use lemon juice instead of both hydrochloric acid (discussed below) and vinegar.
-You only need to give lemon juice some more time after pouring it on stained tiles and follow the same steps in method one to three above.
+You only need to give lemon juice some more time after pouring it on stained tiles and follow the same steps in methods one to three above.

 Method 5 - Hydrochloric Acid